 Selwyn area in Kosciuszko National Park

-Selwyn Snow Resort in central Kosciusko National Park is a great place for families and beginners looking for an affordable snow holiday.
+Selwyn Snow Resort in central Kosciusko National Park has some of the best-value day skiing and snow play in NSW.
+It's a great place for families and beginners looking for an affordable snow holiday.

 - Entry fees

 Selwyn Snow Resort is open from 8am to 5pm daily during ski season (June to October long weekend).

 Visit the Selwyn Snow Resort website or phone 02 6454 9488 for accommodation and ski package prices.

 Be sure to wear appropriate ski clothes in winter.